dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day1Part1SnuresGate/index.md

 Czolg stabs and kills the other of the first two frost giants, saying, "We're here to help you kill Snure."
 Silvius creates a wall of force and slides it under the cloud giant, causing him to fall into the lava.

-The cloud giant attempts to Misty Step, but Silvius stops him.
-He then tries to roll out of the way, but Czolg stabs him with a Panzerfaust and pushes him over to the lava.
+The cloud giant attempts to misty step, but Silvius stops him.
+He then tries to roll out of the way, but Czolg stabs him with a Panzerfaust and pushes him over back into the lava.
 Czolg's fire rune glowed as he stabbed the cloud giant over and over again as he stood above him on the bridge.
 The cloud giant burned in the lava, yelling in pain, and slipped beneath the molten rock.

 Oscorn tolled dead on the frost giant as Silvius flaming stabbed the next one, surprised by his toughness and size.
 The frost giant tried to grab Silvius, but missed and ran past him.
 Silvius tried to strike again and missed as the frost giant passed him, then ran up to ADC and faced him.

 Another flash of light signaled the arrival of two more frost giants on the bridge.
-The stone giant charged at Kalinar, and the tentacle smacked him.
-Kalinar ran back and was hit by the frost giant's axe as he passed.
+The stone giant charged at Kalinar, and the tentacle smacked the stone giant.
+Kalinar ran away and was hit by the frost giant's axe as he passed.
 Czolg charged the newly arrived frost giants.

 Silvius cast another wall of force and slid it under the two newly arrived frost giants.
 One rolled towards Czolg, while the other fell into the lava and took massive damage.